“In essentials unity, in non-essentials liberty, in all things charity.”

-That’s because being reared and educated as a Roman Catholic, searching for Truth as an agnostic college student, led to faith in Christ by a Presbyterian theologian1 and an Assembly of God pastor, ordained as both a deacon and minister of the Gospel by the Southern Baptists, and today worshiping God and ministering to others as a contemplative Episcopalian Christian, I realize that I am an amalgamation of all of the above.
+That’s because being reared and educated as a Roman Catholic, searching for Truth as an agnostic college student, being discipled by a Presbyterian theologian,1 inspired to follow Christ by an Assembly of God pastor, ordained as both a deacon and minister of the Gospel by the Southern Baptists, and today worshiping God and ministering to others as a contemplative Episcopalian Christian, I realize that I am an amalgamation of all of the above.
 What I believe today about God and the Bible (everything really) is the result of the spiritual investments deposited by God and others in me during my lifetime that are just now coming to maturity.

 And God does not like labels either.
 He (or is it She?)2 cannot be defined by our finite theological constructs or confined by the little boxes we create and call churches.
 All too often (at least in my experience) although God’s love is infinite and his grace unlimited, we require more from ourselves and fellow man than even God himself.
 All of that said, I’ve created this page because what we believe (or do not believe) about God really does matter and has eternal consequences.

 I originally planned on offering up some creative writing here, but in the end decided I could do no better than what was gifted to us some seventeen hundred years ago, first, with the Apostles’ Creed3, and then later, the Nicene Creed.4

 Of course, some theologians argue that it is not possible to reduce to a simple creed or even capture in human words the mystery of God.5 That may be so, but for me, the biblical truths these ancient creeds contain have not only withstood the test of time, but remain as fresh, relevant, and authentic today as the day they were originally penned.